The Section 508 Refresh Act: What It Means for Digital Accessibility

 In today’s increasingly technology-dependent world, digital accessibility is not just a convenience, it’s a necessity.
 For millions of people with disabilities, the ability to access and interact with digital content is crucial for participating in everyday life.
 From receiving vital government services to having equal opportunities to participate in educational and employment opportunities, digital access is essential.

-The Section 508 Refresh Act, introduced in the U.S. Senate in July, would revise the current Section 508 Standards requiring federal agencies to ensure federal technology and digital content are accessible for people with disabilities.
+The Section 508 Refresh Act, introduced in the U.S. Senate in July, would revise the current Section 508 Standards requiring federal agencies to support Section 508 compliance to ensure that federal technology and digital content are accessible for people with disabilities.
 The new bill introduced by Senators Bob Casey (D-PA), Ron Wyden (D-OR), John Fetterman (D-PA), and Tammy Duckworth (D-IL) also includes a framework for holding federal agencies accountable for failing to comply with revised standards.

 What are Section 508 Standards